 Requests Per Second = (Tu × Cr × Pu × Rd × CC × NG × ID10T) ÷ (H × 3600)

 The key message?
 Go Cloud.
 I wouldn’t deploy this product in my datacenter, not after what I’ve seen companies do to it and the outcomes – its a nightmare.
-If you have to go on premise, do your planning (and not in a bubble), rigorously monitor and trend capacity, have strict security policy in place, enforcement monitoring and training in place and be prepared to scale for capacity over 5-7 years beyond whats been communicated (Read my blogs on capacity planning and testing), revisit every 4-6 months and factor in risk such as company Dogma, over provisioning and technical risks.
+If you have to go on premise, do your planning (and not in a bubble), rigorously monitor and trend capacity, have strict security policy in place, enforcement monitoring and training in place and be prepared to scale for capacity over 5-7 years beyond whats been communicated (Read my blogs on capacity planning and testing), revisit every 4-6 months and factor in risk such as company Dogma, over provisioning and business and technical risks.

 I hope you enjoy using this formula, please suggest improvement such as your own special metrics :)